-Figure 23: Configuring E-mail Alarm Notifications
+Figure 28: Configuring E-mail Alarm Notifications

-Smtp Server: The network address (IP or domain name) of the mail server that you are logging into the mail server you have selected message.
-You must provide a username and password to use this feature
+Smtp Server: The network address (IP or domain name) of the mail server that you are logging into SSL: Encrypts the username and password.
+Must be supported by the mail server you have selected Login: Uses authenticated SMTP to initiate the sending of a mail message.
+You must provide a username and password to use this feature From E-mail: The mail account from which Tempurity alarm notifications will be sent Username: Usually the part of the mail address before the "@" sign.
+Your mail account name.
+Password: The password to that mail account